 - A credit score of at least 530 (640 is preferred)

 - 2 years of steady employment/income

-- No bankruptcies within the past 12 months
+- No bankruptcy or foreclosure within the past 12 months

-- The borrower must reside in the Your City, Your State home as a primary residence
+- The home you're buying in Your City, Your State must be your primary residence

 FHA-Approved Appraisal Required

-The typical maximum LTV for an FHA loan is 96.5% for a purchase loan.
-This means that you will have to bring 3.5% of the sales price in as a down payment.
-However, if the property appraises for less than the sales price, then you'll also have to bring in the difference.
+The typical maximum LTV for an FHA purchase loan is 96.5 percent.
+That leaves just 3.5 percent for you to provide as a down payment.
+If the property appraises for less than the sale price, you'll need to include the difference in your down payment.

 - Manufactured homes (mobile homes)

-You may be able to qualify for your second home for an FHA Home Loan if the first home is not already a primary residence and you do not already have an FHA Home Loan in place for that home.
+However, a second home could qualify if the first home is not already a primary residence and doesn't have an FHA loan.

 The low down payment required on FHA loans makes them attractive for many buyers.